 For several decades, beginning in the 1970s, National Football League poobahs and programmers basked in this new strain of tackling.
 It made for undeniably great television.
 Players were (and remain) more or less dispensable and interchangeable.
 The fans loved it… Today, in light of concussion tallies and CTE diagnoses, in light of revelations re. the long-term effects of multiple head trauma (even in kids as young as 12), attitudes appear to be modifying once again.
 Indeed, the pendulum of change has swung back to a position football has not been obliged to occupy since 1906.

 After years of public denial, today’s NFL is attempting to bolster that back swing.
 Kickoff returns have been strongly discouraged, if not eliminated (by moving kickoff points further up the field, resulting in touchback after touchback), as they were judged to be highly and needlessly conducive to high-speed collisions.
-Helmet-to-helmet tackles now draw maximum, 15-yard penalties; multiple infractions will get you thrown out, suspended and fined.
+Under a new ruling taking effect for the 2018 regular season, helmet-to-helmet tackles now draw maximum, 15-yard penalties; multiple infractions will get you thrown out, suspended and fined.

-But there’s something else going on here: Old-time football players were clearly engaged in something they considered a marathon, not a sprint.
+But there’s something else going on here, in terms of velocity: Old-time football players were clearly engaged in something they considered a marathon, not a sprint.

 By the early 1960s, the game had specialized to a point where nobody played both offense and defense anymore (Chuck Bednarik was the last fellow to play both ways on a consistent basis; he retired in 1962).
 Even when old-time players started specializing in offense or defense, one is struck (in these vintage game films) by the lack of substitutions deployed from play to play.
 Clearly tactics regarding substitution have evolved over time, too.
 Today there are third-down specialists, run-stopping specialists, pass-rushing specialists, nickel backs, etc. As many as 20 separate defensive guys might participate in any one set of downs.
 Back in the day, it was largely 11 v.
 11 for long, long stretches.